Java: Geography

 The area of Java is about 132598.77 km2 (including Madura's 5408.45 km2 and minor offshore islands).
 It is about 1000 km long and up to 210 km wide.
 The island's longest river is the 600 km long Solo River.
 The river rises from its source in central Java at the Lawu volcano, then flows north and eastward to its mouth in the Java Sea near the city of Surabaya.
 Other major rivers are Brantas, Citarum, Cimanuk and Serayu.

 The average temperature ranges from 22 C to 29 C; average humidity is 75%.
 The northern coastal plains are normally hotter, averaging 34 C during the day in the dry season.
 The south coast is generally cooler than the north, and highland areas inland are even cooler.
 The wet season begins in November and ends in April.
-During that rain falls mostly in the afternoons and intermittently during other parts of the year.
+During that time, rain falls mostly in the afternoons and intermittently during other parts of the year.
 The wettest months are January and February.

 West Java is wetter than East Java, and mountainous regions receive much higher rainfall.
 The Parahyangan highlands of West Java receive over 4000 mm annually, while the north coast of East Java receives 900 mm annually.